Click on the blue course titles for more information.

 This course will introduce ecological economics as a transdisciplinary framework to economic, social, and environmental problem solving.
 "Transdisciplinary" implies a problem-orientation that draws from a diverse web of knowledge across the natural sciences, social sciences, and humanities.
 As...
 READ MORE

 A hands-on exploration of the unique biodiversity found in the tropical Andes and the Galapagos Islands.
-Students will contemplate ideas of how this great diversity came to be and lean about current conservation efforts in place that aim to protect this diversity.
+Students will contemplate ideas of how this great diversity came to be and learn about current conservation efforts in place that aim to protect this diversity.
+Students will keep detailed...
+READ MORE

 This study abroad hybrid course begins with an online component to introduce students to the science and art of tracking and to examine local and regional Vermont wildlife corridor planning.
 In Belize students will engage wildlife researchers regarding the development of an international wildlife...
 READ MORE